Updated August 21, 2020

 AXIS Career Services

-While our in-person services have been suspended, we continue to provide support and assistance electronically and by phone.
+While our in-person services remain limited, we continue to provide support and assistance electronically and by phone.
 The Upcoming Events calendar on the AXIS website tells you how to participate in virtual employment and business workshops and training sessions.

 For additional information about our programs and services, call Wendy at (709) 579-1780 or e-mail email@example.com.